 This information was correct at the time of publication.

-Employers from different sectors value the skills of clear thinking, logical argument and effective writing and sectors where a degree in law will be beneficial, including, property development, banking and finance, HR or Civil Services.
+Employers from different sectors value the skills of clear thinking, logical argument and effective writing, and sectors where a degree in law will be beneficial include property development, banking and finance, HR or Civil Services.

 Sunderland Student Law Clinic provides quality, free legal advice and assistance to local members of the public and start-up businesses.
-All work is carried out by students who are supervised by 9 qualified solicitors with over 140 years experience between them.
+All work is carried out by students who are supervised by nine qualified solicitors.
 Students can choose to study in Sunderland Student Law Clinic in their final year of their undergraduate studies and all students studying to become a solicitor on our LLM Legal Practice LPC spend at least half a day each week in clinic, meaning that some of our students leave us with two years' live client work experience.
 Students can work voluntarily for work experience in Sunderland Student Law Clinic each summer, regardless of their stage of study.

-Sunderland Student Law Clinic offers advice and assistance in relation to business matters, consumer disputes, civil disputes, crime and criminal appeals, housing, landlord and tenant, intellectual property, wills and probate and powers of attorney and court of protection work.
-In 2016/17 over 70 students assisted over 400 individual clients and provided 'streetlaw' presentations to business and community groups.
-It's not all hard work: each year there is a 'Great Clinic Bake Off', legal walk and charity quiz night to raise money for good causes and, as a reward for all our hard work, we have the office Christmas party-not to be missed!
+Sunderland Student Law Clinic offers advice and assistance in relation to business matters, consumer disputes, civil disputes, housing, landlord and tenant, intellectual property, wills, powers of attorney and court of protection work.
+It's not all hard work: each year there is a 'Great Clinic Bake Off', legal walk and charity quiz night to raise money for good causes and, as a reward for all our hard work, we have the office Christmas party, which is not to be missed!

 Our invitations to guest speakers allow you to listen to people who are already progressing in their legal careers.
 Examples of past speakers include graduates of our course who are undertaking their Legal Practice Course or Bar Vocational Course and others who have now progressed to their training contract.
 It’s a useful way to broaden your learning so that you’re prepared not just for exams but for life.